 The 5GMSd Aware Application itself may include many functions that are not provided by the 5GMSd client or the 5G UE.
 Examples include service and content discovery, notifications, social network integration, etc. The 5GMSd Aware application may also include functions that are equivalent to ones provided by the 5GMSd client and may only use a subset of the 5GMSd client functions.
 The 5GMSd Aware Application may act based on user input or may for example also receive remote control commands from the 5GMSd Aware Application Provider through M8d.

-With respect to Media Player functions, Figure 4.2.2-1 shows more detailed functional components of a UE for media player functions to access the 5GMSd Media AS.
+With respect to Media Player functions, Figure 4.2.2-1 shows more detailed functional components of a UE for media player functions to access the 5GMSd AS.

 Figure 4.2.2-1: UE 5G Media Downlink Streaming Functions (Media Player centric)